ibmverse/verse-developer/_reference/reference.md

 #### Optional Properties for Extensions
 * __{string}__ `alt` Alt text for Live Text action.
 * __{string}__ `location` This property specifies where to open the Live Text extension.
 The acceptable values can be `window` or `tab`.
+    * `window` - The Live Text extension will be opened in the new window.
+We can use renderParams to specify the new window’s size.
+If renderParams is not provided, a default renderParams will be used.
+    * `tab` - The Live Text extension will be opened in the new tab.
 * __{object}__ `renderParams` This property specifies the window size when the extension is open in a new window.
 The renderParams property contains `width` and `height` properties, which are used to specify the new window’s width/height accordingly.
 This property is only valid if the `location`’s value is `window`.

 #### Example Live Text extension